Nkemjika1divine/Placers/README.md

 ### Admins:
 They are the second tier.
 They are in charge of creating places, managing user activities, regulating activities on the application. they have restrictions when it comes to altering a user's information

+### Users:
+They are the regular users.
+They are not allowed to perform operations like creating places, creating users, but they can add reviews and give a rating to a place.

 ## Contributing